K0MPLEXWorksTogether/ApnaCollegeDSA/README.md

 - **Conditionals:** Learnt about how to work with the if-else, else-if ladder, switch-case statements for condition matching in java.

 - **Loops:** Learnt about the for, while, do-while, break, continue constructs available for iteration in java.

+- **Patterns-1:** Learnt to build fundamental patterns and shapes using nested loops.